-The detoxification phase is supervised by our highly-qualified medical team onsite, managed by our Medical Director, Dr. Mark Marconi.
+The detoxification phase is supervised by our highly-qualified medical team onsite, overseen by our medical director and clinical staff.
 Specifically trained and licensed nurses are available 24 hours a day to provide compassionate, professional care, safeguarding your physical and mental well-being during this challenging time.
 Each client admitted into the detoxification phase will receive a through health history and physical examination conducted by a physician.
 An individual therapist will be assigned during this phase of treatment.
 Your therapist will work with you during this time to lend support and guidance throughout this initial stage, while providing counseling to assist in all other aspects during your progress in the detoxification process.
 Our team will not only provide pharmacological interventions during detoxification, we will offer an array of interventions and education on techniques to aid you in this phase.

 The goal at Great Oaks Recovery is to get all clients physically and emotionally comfortable as quickly as possible in order to allow them to focus on their treatment and goals free from substance dependency.